-Key Information

-Policy consultation period 1 November 2020 to 8 January 2021

-Policy determined on 25 February 2021

-Policy contact name and position Rozel Ridgway, Executive Assistant to the CEO

-Amendments after determination -

-Department for Education school r number 878-2092

-Age range 4 to 11

-Type of school Primary academy

-Admissions authority The Academy for Character and Excellence

-Normal round intake Reception

-Published Admission Number 202 2-23 30

-Priority for children to another sett ing King Edward VI Community College

-Priority for children from another s etting No

-Designated religious character Yes - Church of England, within the Diocese of Exeter

-Admissions catchment area Yes - see Page 5

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-• 0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes

-To be used if seeking priority for an exceptional need to attend this

-school.
-Included below at Page 6

-Key Dates Normal round

-When to apply per 2021 to the National Closing Date which is 15 January 2022

-Decision ffer Date which is 19 April 2022

-When to appeal From 15 M ay 2022 or from 20 days after the refusal, whichever is later

-Key Dates In-Year admission

-When to apply e 2022 for Year Groups 1 to 6

-tember 2022 for Reception

-Decision chool days of an application

-When to appeal hool days after refusal

-Contacts for further information

-Academy for Character and Excell

-01626 242342 www.acexc cellence.co.l IK/

-Diocesan Board of Education

-01392 272686 schooladm eter.anglican.org

-Devon School Admissions Service

-0345 155 1019 admission Devon County Council policies, inf

-devon.cc/admissionarrang

-Clerk to the Independent School A

-0345 155 1019 devon.cc/a , ppoulo

-Devon Education Transport Team

-0345 155 1019 devon.cc/schooltransport Children's Education Advisory Service - advice for service families

-01980 618244 DCYP-CEAS-Enquiries@mod.gov.uk

-The Department for Education (Df

-0870 000 2288 www.educ auon.gov.uk •

-Office of the Schools Adjudicator

-01325 735303 www.education.gov.uk/schoolsadjudicator The Education & Skills Funding Agency (ESFA)

-Ant/organisations/education-and-skills-funding-agency

-ter e tet 2200 mmiligeralitigerennen erganitettererendettererendetter and oknorranding ageney
+Policy consultation period , 1 November 2020 to 8 January 2021 Policy determined on 25 February 2021 Policy contact name and position Amendments after determination Rozel Ridgway, Executive Assistant to the CEO The following amendments were made in August 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.
+Department for Education number 878-2440 Age range 4 to 11 Type of school Academy primary school Admissions authority The Academy for Character and Excellence Normal round intake Reception Published Admission Number 30 Priority for children to another school ol Teignmouth Community School, Mill Lane Priority for children from another se tting No Designated religious character No Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for the exceptional need criterion.
+See below Key Dates Normal round · When to apply ovember 2021 to the National Closing Date of 15 January 2022 Decision onal Offer Date which is 19 April 2022 When to appeal n 15 May 2022 or from 20 days after the refusal, whichever is later Deadline to submit appeal May 2022 Deadline to hear appeal July 2022 Key Dates In-Year admission • When to apply om 1 June 2022 for Year Groups 1 to 6 om 1 September 2022 for Reception Decision nin 10 school days of an application When to submit appeal m 20 school days after refusal Deadline to hear appeal within 30 school days of the form being submitted Contacts for further information WILLIII 1 00 3011001 days of the form being submitted